Snarks with special spanning trees: Introduction

 \section{Introduction}

 For terminology not defined here, we refer to \cite{BM}.
-The phrase ``if and only if'' is abbreviated by ``iff``.
+All considered graphs are finite and without loops.
 A \textit{cycle} is a $2$-regular connected graph.
-A \textit{snark} is a cyclically $4$-edge connected cubic graph of girth $5$ admitting no $3$-edge coloring.
-Snarks play a central role for several well known conjectures related to flows and cycle covers in graph theory, see \cite{Z1}. \textit{Hist} is an abbreviation for homeomorphically irreducible spanning tree, see \cite{ABHT}.
-A Hist in a cubic graph is thus a spanning tree without a vertex of degree two.
-In general, cubic graphs need not to have a Hist.
-For a conjecture, which is similar to the claim that every connected cubic graph has a Hist, see \cite{HKO}.
-We call a snark $G$ a \textit{Hist-snark} if $G$ has a Hist.
-At first glance Hist-snarks may seem very special.
+A \textit{snark} is a cyclically $4$-edge connected cubic graph of girth at least $5$ admitting no $3$-edge coloring.
+Snarks play a central role for several well known conjectures related to flows and cycle covers in graph theory, see \cite{Z1}. \\ A \textit{hist} in a graph is a spanning tree without a vertex of degree two (hist is an abbreviation for homeomorphically irreducible spanning tree, see \cite{ABHT}).
+A \textit{decomposition} of a graph $H$ is a set of edge disjoint subgraphs covering $E(H)$.
+Note that a cubic graph $G$ has a hist if and only if $G$ has a decomposition into a spanning tree and a $2$-regular subgraph.
+For an example of a cubic graph with a hist, respectively, with the above decomposition, see for instance Figure \ref{f:petersen} or Figure \ref{f:t888} where the dashed edges illustrate the $2$-regular subgraph.\\ In general connected cubic graphs need not have a hist.
+Even cubic graphs with arbitrarily high cyclic edge-connectivity do not necessarily have a hist, see \cite{HO}.
+We call a snark $G$ a \textit{hist-snark} if $G$ has a hist.
+At first glance hist-snarks may seem very special.
 However, using a computer and \cite{BCGM} (see also \cite{BGHM}), we recognize the following,

-\begin{thm} Every snark with less than $38$ vertices is a Hist-snark. \end{thm}
+\begin{thm} Every snark with less than $38$ vertices is a hist-snark. \end{thm}

-Observe that not every snark has a Hist.
-There are at least two snarks with $38$ vertices which do not have a Hist, see $X_1$ and $X_2$ in Appendix A3.
-Note also, that it is not difficult to construct plane cubic graphs and bipartite cubic graphs which do not have a Hist, see \cite{HO}.
-The following definition is essential for the entire paper.
+Observe that not every snark has a hist.
+There are at least two snarks with $38$ vertices which do not have a hist, see $X_1$ and $X_2$ in Appendix A3. \\ The following definition is essential for the entire paper.